The $[3+1]$ Formulation of Chemical Dynamics in Curved Spacetime under the Eulerian Observer: Figure Captions

-\figcaption{fig:spec-an}{ Same as Figure \ref{fig:prob-h3}, except for the spectrum bands of the anthracene cation in the $\tilde{B}\;{}^2A_u$.
-The maroon, light green, yellow, green, blue, and red lines represent those for $\varrho$ of $0.50$, $0.30$, $0.10$, $0.05$, $0.03$, and $0.01$, respectively, while the black line presents the propability in flat space with $\varrho=0$. }
+\figcaption{fig:berry-phase-var}{ Same as Figure \ref{fig:num-results}, except for the Berry phase of the 98D model for surface scattering.
+Here, the time interval over which the system acquires a geometric phase of $\pi$ is shown.
+The light green, yellow, green, blue, and red symbols represent those for $\varrho$ of $0.30$, $0.10$, $0.05$, $0.03$, and $0.01$, respectively, while the black symbols present the phase angles in flat space with $\varrho=0$.
+The same curves of full time interval are given in the SI file. }

+\figcaption{fig:norm-wavefunc}{ Comparsions of the square of the wave function norm $\Vert\Psi(t)\Vert^2 =\langle\Psi(t)\vert\Psi(t)\rangle$ at the cases with different values of $\varrho$ for (a) the H + H$_2$ $\to$ H + H$_2$ system, (b) the H$_2$ + H$_2$ system, and (c) the H$_2$O/Cu(111) system, together with the autocorrection $C(t)=\langle\Psi(0) \vert\Psi(t)\rangle$ of (d) the anthracene cation.
+The colored lines represent the results computed by various $\varrho$ values.
+The cyan, maroon, light yellow, light green, and violet lines represent quantity curves for $\varrho$ values of $0.60$, $0.50$, $0.40$, $0.30$, and $0.20$, respectively.
+In addition, the yellow, green, blue, and red lines represent those for $\varrho$ of $0.10$, $0.05$, $0.03$, and $0.01$, respectively.
+The black line is the quantity curve computed in flat spacetime with $\varrho=0$.
+We must emphasize that, since a CAP is employed in the propagations for these systems, the wave function only satisfies conserved normalization in the early stage of propagation.
+Once the CAP becomes active, conserved normalization is lost.
+For this reason, we truncate the results at some time. }